someparty/someparty/source/articles/2020-07-05-burn-it-all.html.markdown

 description: Chatting with The OBGMs and music from No More Moments, Dog Day, Tough Age, Nyssa, Poolblood, Matt Ellis, Matty Grace, Pretty Matty, Bloodshot Bill, WHOOP-Szo, Matthew "Doc" Dunn, JONCRO, Single Mothers, The Drew Thomson Foundation, Peter Landi, Surrender, The Burning Hell and B.A.
 Johnston
 ---

 High energy Toronto punk outfit [The OBGMs](http://theobgms.com) recently shared the second single from their upcoming record.
-"Not You" follows the June-released "Cash" in previewing *The Ends*, the group's forthcoming LP for [Black Box](https://weareblackbox.com/).
+"Not Again" follows the June-released "Cash" in previewing *The Ends*, the group's forthcoming LP for [Black Box](https://weareblackbox.com/).
 It arrived alongside a raucous performance video by Phillip Stirling.
 You can check it out below.

 Fascinated by the band's aggressive online promotion of the album, I reached out to guitarist/vocalist Densil McFarlane to dig into The OBGMs' sound and mindset.
 It seems clear that one could trace the lineage of "Not Again" back to The Bronx and The Hives in the heyday of the early 2000s rock revival.
 It's not much of a stretch to draw lines from there back to 90s garage-punk legends like the New Bomb Turks.
 Denz casts a wide net when considering the group's forebearers on this record: